MvvsnmDevops4122/14_DEVOPS_K8S_2026/K8s_NFS_Volumes_16.md

 ## Why Do We Need NFS?

-In a distributed environment, multiple servers or Kubernetes worker nodes may need access to the same data.
+We need NFS (Network File System) to provide a centralized shared storage location that can be accessed by multiple servers or clients simultaneously.

-Storing data locally on individual servers can lead to:
+Without NFS, data is stored locally on individual systems, which can lead to data inconsistency, duplication, and availability issues.

-* Data inconsistency
-* Data duplication
-* Data loss when applications move between nodes

-NFS solves this problem by providing a centralized storage location that can be shared across multiple systems.
+NFS solves this problem by allowing multiple systems to access the same shared data, ensuring consistency and persistence.

 ---